 Guides for Families

 There are also guides to assist families in making informed choices about treatment for their child or youth such as the SAMHSA Family Guide to Systems of Care for Children With Mental Health Needs which is available in both English and Spanish.
 Sometimes there is confusion about the definitions and roles of the various behavioral health disciplines such as the difference between a psychiatrist and a psychologist.
-The Child Health & Development Institute of Connecticut has provided a short guide describing the differences.
+The Child Health & Development Institute of Connecticut has provided a short guides describing the frequently asked questions for mental health in schools, infant and early childhood mental health, and child trauma.

 Resources for Identifying Services